Engineering essay

 Essentially, async/await code is internally a set of tasks.

-When you call an async method, it creates a new task for the IO work and schedules this task on one of the many threads in the I/O pool which have I/O connection ports.
+When you call an async method, it returns a task that represents the I/O work.
 The return value is a task with a return type.

 Task<string> pingTask = new HttpClient().GetStringAsync("https://google.com");

-when you call await on this task, the runtime frees up the calling thread, and will schedule the rest of your code as a continuation.
-This continuation is scheduled only after the awaited task is complete.
+When you call await on this task, the runtime frees the calling thread and schedules the rest of your code as a continuation.
+That continuation runs only after the awaited task is complete.

 Thread Starvation

-Now that we have background on the problem and some basics about Task Parallell library, we can dig deeper.
+Now that we have background on the problem and some basics about the Task Parallel Library, we can dig deeper.

 When we create the PingUrlSync task, it gets added to the queue and is waiting to be scheduled.
-When calling GetAwaiter().GetResult(), we are asking the runtime to wait in this current/calling thread for the task to complete.
-Essentially, for every pingurlsync call, we now have atleast 1 new task and 1 blocked thread.
+When calling GetAwaiter().GetResult(), we are asking the runtime to wait on the current thread for the task to complete.
+Essentially, for every PingUrlSync call, we now have at least 1 new task and 1 blocked thread.
 When we call this method multiple times concurrently, we have multiple blocked threads.

-At this point the blocked threads are waiting for tasks to complete and tasks in queue are waiting for a thread to free up so they can do their work.
-We now have a deadlock and it results in a hanged state.
+At this point, the blocked threads are waiting for tasks to complete, and tasks in the queue are waiting for a thread to free up so they can do their work.
+We now have a deadlock, and it results in a hung state.

 graph TD